MoserMichael/my-notes/dev-other-blog.md

 (also I appreciate the lack of hubris on the part of ChatGTP - very unlike all the real workers in the field.
 ChatGTP is also always there to explain these frequent acronyms and explains what it is referring to - you just have to ask...)

+/later discovered that Google Bard is better at it - because it has a later knowledge cutoff date than ChatGTP3.5 ; this means that the data used to train Google Bard is newer and more up to date than that of ChatGTP3.5/